 The estate must also submit a completed Form ET-141, New York State Estate Tax Domicile Affidavit.

-An estate of an individual who died on or after January 1, 2004, and who was either a resident or citizen of the United States at the time of death, must file a New York State estate tax return if the estate includes real or tangible personal property having an actual situs in New York State and the gross estate, plus federal adjusted taxable gifts and specific exemption, exceeds \$1,000,000.
+An estate of an individual who died on or after January 1, 2004, and who was either a resident or citizen of the United States at the time of death, must file a New York State estate tax return if the estate includes real or tangible personal property having an actual situs in

+New York State and the gross estate, plus federal adjusted taxable gifts and specific exemption, exceeds \$1,000,000.

-An estate of an individual who died on or after January 1, 2004, and who was a nonresident of the United States and not a U.S. citizen at the time of death, must file a New York State estate tax return if the estate was required to file a federal return.
+An estate of an individual who died on or after January 1, 2004, and who was a nonresident of the United States and not a U.S. citizen at the time of death, must file a New York State estate tax return if the estate includes real or tangible personal property having an actual situs in New York State and is required to file a federal return.